apache/activemq-artemis/docs/user-manual/en/rest.md

     provide this parameter, the name will be automatically generated by the server.
 Only usable on topics.

 -   `selector`.
 This is an optional JMS selector string.
-The ActiveMQ REST interface adds HTTP headers to the JMS message for REST produced messages.
+The Apache ActiveMQ REST interface adds HTTP headers to the JMS message for REST produced messages.
 HTTP headers are prefixed with "http\_" and every '-' character is converted to a '\$'.